 This page contains affiliate links to Amazon.
 As an Amazon Associate I earn from qualifying purchases.

-Sometimes having extra tools for a job just make the work easier and may improve the final product.
+Sometimes having extra tools for a job just makes the work easier and can improve the final product.
 Drone flights to capture aerial photography or videos are no different.
 Having some extra tools can make the drone flying experience better, avoid damaging the drone, or may improve the outcome of the photos or videos.
 This post will cover six simple extra accessories for drone flights and most of them are inexpensive.

 1. Large Capacity SD Card

 It is common for camera drones to come with an SD card.
 Some professional aerial photography drones like the Phantom 4 Pro and the Autel EVO 2 come with a 32GB SD card.
 However, when filming 4K videos or taking RAW photos the SD card can fill up quickly and may need to be formatted onsite to make room for more videos and photos.
 If you own a DJI series drone, check out our article on how to format an SD card in the drone.

 Having a larger SD card will make running out of space happen less often.
 SD cards can be found in sizes of 64GB, 128GB, 256GB, and 512GB.